Introduce Variable for Substring refactoring

 String.Format().
 Note that you can always convert between those with context actions Alt+Enter.

 Select a substring of a string in your code.
-The initial string should be where statement is allowed, e.g. an expression, a local variable initializer, a method argument, etc.
+The initial string should be where statement is allowed, for example an expression, a local variable initializer, a method argument, and so on.

 Press Ctrl+Shift+R, and then choose Introduce Variable for Substring on the Refactor This menu.